Long-time behavior of the Stokes-transport system in a channel: Introduction

+Eventually, let us mention that the existence of the limiting profile was obtained in \cite{elgindi,castro2019global} through a fixed point argument.
+One contribution of the present paper is to precisely identify the long-time asymptotic profile as the decreasing vertical rearrangement of $\rho_0$.
+As explained previously, our method to identify the limiting profile is robust and in particular also applies to show that the long-time asymptotic profile for the incompressible porous media equation is also given by the decreasing vertical rearrangement.

-\paragraph{Linear asymptotic expansion for non-vanishing perturbation on $\p\Omega$.} The previous result is only valid under the assumption that the perturbation and its normal derivative are vanishing on $\p\Omega$ \ie when $\rho_0 - \Theta\in H^2_0(\Omega)$.
-If the perturbation does not vanish on the boundary, this question is non trivial even for the linearized equations around $\Theta=1-z$:
+\paragraph{Linear asymptotic expansion for non-vanishing perturbation on $\p\Omega$.} \cref{thm:stab} is only valid under the assumption that the perturbation and its normal derivative are vanishing on $\p\Omega$ \ie when $\rho_0 - \rho_s\in H^2_0(\Omega)$.
+If the perturbation does not vanish on the boundary, this question is non trivial even for the linearized equations around $\rho_s=1-z$: denoting by $\theta$ the perturbed density, we consider